- Why Do Children Need Magnesium in Their Diet?

 The above-mentioned values are approximate values.

 The dearth of magnesium in the body may result in magnesium deficiency.
-Magnesium deficiency is also known as hypomagnesia that may lead to:
+Magnesium deficiency is also known as hypomagnesia, which may lead to:

 - Panic attacks